 - About the Grant

-Hewlett applications for funding of future activities are solicited once each semester.
+Hewlett Grant applications for funding of future activities are solicited three times per year: on or around October 1 (for activity between August 1 and January 31), February 1 (for activity between January 1 and May 31), and May 1 (for activity between April 1 and August 31).
 Since, like all proposals, these applications promise future work, the application is ideally submitted before the work is done.
-For example, if you are planning to travel to give a presentation as one of the outcomes of your project, you should apply to Hewlett before the travel occurs.
-However, we recognize that unexpected opportunities sometimes arise, so applications made within the same semester as the proposed travel will be considered.
-Faculty planning to present at conferences between now through September should submit an application in spring, even if they are awaiting confirmation.
-The spring due date has been shifted to allow more people the opportunity to apply for summer early and to avoid retroactive awards in the following cycle.
+For example, if you are planning to travel to give a presentation as one of the outcomes of your project, you should apply for Hewlett Grant funds before the travel occurs.
+However, we recognize that unexpected opportunities sometimes arise, so in some cases retroactive awards will be considered.

-Hewlett grant money is distributed only as a reimbursement of real expenses incurred after completion of the /activity.
-Recipients of Hewlett awards will be required to file a report of development activity prior to request for reimbursement.
-The report may be filled out and submitted online, while the requests for reimbursement should be sent to the office of the Provost.
+Hewlett Grant money is distributed only as a reimbursement of real expenses incurred after completion of the proposed activity.
+Recipients of Hewlett Grant awards will be required to file a report of development activity prior to request for reimbursement.
+The report should be filled out and submitted online, while the requests for reimbursement, along with all receipts, should be marked clearly as Hewlett Grant expenses and sent directly to the office of the Provost.

-Applications should be completed and submitted online.
-The application deadline for the current funding cycle is listed at the top of the application page - no exceptions, please.
+Applications should be completed and submitted online (click the Application tab above).
+The application deadline for the current funding cycle is listed at the top of the application page—late applications will not be considered under any circumstances.

-Expect e-mail confirmation that your application has been received; if you do not receive such an e-mail within 72 hours of submitting your application, contact Maureen Lorimer at email@example.com with this information.
+Expect e-mail confirmation that your application has been received; if you do not receive such an e-mail within 72 hours of submitting your application, contact Maureen Lorimer at email@example.com with a request for confirmation.

 Please use these criteria to support your proposal

-The project provides demonstrated evidence of scholarship of the individual, group, or the university at large.
+- The project provides demonstrated evidence of scholarship/creative work of the individual, group, or the university at large.
 In particular, projects that further the strategic plan of the university by enhancing the visibility and recognition of the institution will receive priority.

 - Presentations at public conferences*